The Best Way to Gain Muscle Mass: How to Construct the Ideal Muscle-Building Workout

 The Best Way to Gain Muscle

 Are you having a hard time gaining the muscle mass you want?
 Well, you're not alone.
 Millions of people go to the gym year in and year out, yet never really make the sort of progress they want.
-But the reason for this is simple: They are not training in an effective manner.
-So if you want to change that and start making some real progress, the best way to gain muscle mass is to do the following.
+But the reason for this is simple - they are not training in an effective manner.
+So if you want to change that and start making some real progress, the best way to gain muscle mass is to do the following:

 Focus On Compound Exercises

-Doing movements such as triceps kickbacks, concentration curls and leg extensions will do nothing to put muscle on you.
+Doing isolation movements such as triceps kickbacks, concentration curls and leg extensions will do little or nothing to put muscle on you.
 You need to focus most of your attention on the big compound lifts if you want to get big.
-These include squats, deadlifts, bench press, barbell rows, overhead press, chin-ups and parallel bar dips.
+These include squats, deadlifts, bench press, bent-over rows, overhead press, chin-ups and parallel bar dips.
 These work the most total muscle when you perform them, and they also stimulate the highest levels of hormonal response, so doing them will pack muscle on you faster than anything else!

 Split Your Body Up Correctly

 If you are a beginner or early intermediate the best body part split for you is no split at all.
 Instead you should do a brief full body workout three times per week.
-This enables you to train each muscle group more frequently, so you will make better progress over time.
+This will enable you to train each muscle group more frequently, so you will make better progress over time.